gatsbyjs/gatsby/docs/blog/2020-04-02-community-qa-with-kyle-mathews/index.md

 There are still two remaining valid reasons for run-time SSR that we plan to support.
 One is personalization where the page needs to be customized for the visitor based on a variety of factors.
 The other is A/B testing.
 Both of those require that you can render custom versions of pages on the fly.
 We will not only support this but also solve it in a way that doesn’t sacrifice the speed and simplicity Gatsby is known for.

-## What's a realistic availability timeline for incremental builds using Wordpress with WPGraphQL?
+## What's a realistic availability timeline for incremental builds using WordPress with WPGraphQL?

 A bit of back history for everyone: last year we hired [Jason Bahl](https://twitter.com/jasonbahl), the creator of [WPGraphQL](https://www.wpgraphql.com/), to continue his work.
 We want to fully support WordPress + Gatsby, meaning content authors can see real-time previews and content changes deploy in less than 10 seconds.
 This is the great experience that CMSs provide for content authors.
 Replicating it is a hard requirement for most people considering moving to a headless WordPress + Gatsby stack.

 We choose WPGraphQL as the way forward as Jason’s done an amazing job making incremental querying incredibly fast—as well as adding GraphQL subscription support, which will drive both preview & incremental builds.

-Last fall [Tyler Barnes](https://github.com/TylerBarnes) — a long-time Gatsby/WP developer — joined the team to work on a new version of gatsby-source-wordpress that leverages WPGraphQL to drive preview/10 second deploys.
+Last fall [Tyler Barnes](https://github.com/TylerBarnes) — a long-time Gatsby/WordPress developer — joined the team to work on a new version of gatsby-source-wordpress that leverages WPGraphQL to drive preview/10 second deploys.

 They’ve been making incredible progress.
 Check out [the umbrella issue for the epic](https://github.com/gatsbyjs/gatsby/issues/19292).
 A number of people are experimenting with the alphas and even shipping sites!
 If you’re interested in this space, please dive in.

 What’s amazing about this work is that **you’ll soon be able to seamlessly swap out the WordPress presentation layer for Gatsby **without** anyone working in the WordPress CMS noticing**.
-As a developer, you’ll be able to deliver way faster sites, enjoy far simpler hosting, put WordPress behind a firewall (maybe even skip some of those security updates! 😅🤪), and enjoy all the advantages of working in the world of modern React/JS tooling.
+As a developer, you’ll be able to deliver way faster sites, enjoy far simpler hosting, put WordPress behind a firewall (maybe even skip some of those security updates! 😅🤪), and enjoy all the advantages of working in the world of modern React/JavaScript tooling.

 ## Working with images is a pain, and the distinction between page and static query seems a wrong API.
 The [issue #10482](https://github.com/gatsbyjs/gatsby/issues/10482) seems to fix both.
 What's the plan?

 We’ve worked on a number of ideas/prototypes for solving this but haven’t yet arrived at something we feel is a genuine improvement.
 There are more ideas floating around for better APIs, so stay tuned.
 We’d love to pair with anyone who has ideas for improving things as well.

-## Is there going to be a WP integration with Gatsby Cloud?
+## Is there going to be a WordPress integration with Gatsby Cloud?

 Yup!
 Once the new gatsby-source-wordpress version is ready, Preview & Incremental builds will work out-of-the-box on Gatsby Cloud.